MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/multi-tenant/multiple-aad-tenants-in-alz-handling-automation.md

 ### Approach 2 – Shared Application Registration (multi-tenant) with Multiple Service Principals

-In this approach, an Application Registration is created in the “managing Azure Active Directory tenant” then in every Azure Active Directory tenant that you wish to manage a Service Principal (SPN) is created in that tenant based on the Application Registration.
+In this approach, an Application Registration is created in the managing Azure Active Directory tenant then in every Azure Active Directory tenant that you wish to manage a Service Principal (SPN) is created in that tenant based on the Application Registration.
 This then allows the workers running the pipeline tasks and steps to log in to any of the Azure Active Directory tenants with a single set of credentials, simplifying operations.

 The handling of multiple environments (for example Development, Test, Production) can also be controlled in the same way using the same, or separate Application Registrations and Enterprise Applications alongside pipelines.

 You might decide to have separate pipelines for each Azure Active Directory tenant and pipelines or use a single pipeline, the choice is yours based upon your requirements.

 >[!NOTE]
-> When using a centralized pipeline, you might need to build a small mapping table that contains data correlating the Azure Active Directory tenants and other metadata, like the environment, associated subscriptions, organization name, identity object ID to use to AuthN/AuthZ etc.
+> When using a centralized pipeline, you might need to build a small mapping table that contains data correlating the Azure Active Directory tenants and other metadata, like the environment, associated subscriptions, organization name, identity object ID to use to authentication and authorization etc.
 >
 > This data can then be called upon during the run of the pipeline in a step that uses some logic and conditions to control which Azure Active Directory tenant is deployed to and with which identities.
 >